greece travel logo

 Livadi, kea, beachThe main beach in Livadia is a long sandy stretch that lies at the end of the valley anchored on one end the small church of Agios Giorgos and on the other, the shops and restaurants of the port.
 There are a several good restaurants and cafes to hang out at and there are two hotels, one apartment style overlooking the beach from the town called the Hotel Karthea, and the other the new Hotel Porto Kea which is as close to a luxury resort as you will find on the island.
 There are several hotels and rooms to rent in the valley if you want to be close to the port and the beach.
 The best choice is the Red Tractor Farms Guest House which is part of an eco-tourism enterprise run by the famous Kostis Marulis.
 The only time you will have a problem getting a room is in August and maybe during holiday weekends.
 The Red Tractor Farm itself is one of the most interesting and beautiful spots in Korissia with several acres of olive trees, orchards, and grape vines, a rural paradise within the town limits.
 Completely eco-friendly it is the perfect marriage of tradition and environmental responsibility and could serve as an example as what the future of tourism in Greece should look like, symbolized by the giant stone egg that greets guests on their arrival.
 There are a couple more hotels in the valley, a few minutes walk from the port and they are listed on the hotel page.

-Korissia, ferryAs ports go Livadia is not too bad for swimming since the bay is so big and the rough seas of the Cava d Oro flush it out from time to time.
+Korissia, ferryAs ports go Livadia is not too bad for swimming since the bay is so big and the rough seas flush it out from time to time when the wind blows from the north.
 In fact Korissia is a really nice place to swim.
 With so many other great beaches on the island where you can go and probably not see another person the best reason to swim here is if you happen to be staying nearby or you find the antics of other people on the beach entertaining or you want to be close to somewhere for lunch.
 But Marcie from Red Tractor Farms swears the sea here is the cleanest that you will find in any port and swims across the bay just about every day.
 The Hotel Porto Kea has taken over their end of the beach and keeps it clean and beautiful and the town takes care of the rest.

 Korissia beachAt the far end of the beach is a small church dedicated to Saint George and just beyond that is the Villa Maroulis, owned by one of the old families who came to the island from Asia Minor after the fall of Constantinople in 1453.
 The valley of Livadia was later populated by refugees from Asia Minor who came to Kea in 1922 after the exchange of populations which was initiated with the policy of ethnic cleansing by Attaturk and the burning of the city of Smyrna by the Turkish army.
 Though Ioulida (Hora) is the capital of the island, and actually the administrative capital of the island of Kythnos as well, the commercial center is Korissia-Livadi where you will find most of the banks, hardware stores, electronic shops, supermarkets and since this is the point where the ferry comes in, the primary transportation hub of the island, if you want to call it that.